-In this scenario, since the index contains all of the values in the SELECT clause, Oracle is able to satisfy the results of the query by only accessing the index.
-Oracle doesn't have to read the table structure itself.
+In this scenario, since the index contains all of the column values in the SELECT clause (LAST_NAME), Oracle is able to satisfy the results of the query by accessing only the index.
+Oracle doesn't have to read the table structure at all.
 When the SELECT clause columns are all contained with an index, this is known as a covering index.
-These indexes are particularly efficient because only the index blocks need to be read.
-Before reading on, let's review the concepts introduced up to this point in the chapter.
+We'll next generate an execution plan for this scenario to drive home this point: